mocdaniel/lab-argocd-odyssey/educates/workshop/content/10-cli-application/index.md

 ### Creating Applications with the CLI

-Similar to `argocd proj create`, we can add a new application with `argocd app create` - there's just a *few* more parameters to choose from (145 to be precise).
+Similarly to `argocd proj create`, we can add a new application with `argocd app create` - there's just a *few* more parameters to choose from (145 to be precise).

 Luckily enough, we can look at the CLI's help output to find examples for deploying Helmcharts: